maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 HTML and CSS are the rebar of the World Wide Web.
 In [Chapter 1][] we laid out our HTML, and in this chapter we will build a solid CSS foundation to design from.
 To build our foundation styles we will:

-- Review some of the tools out there that can help us get the job done
+- Review some of the tools out there that can help get the job done
 - Set up [Compass][] in our application
 - Implement this chapters [starter CSS][]